A study in patients with SMA showed SPINRAZA® (nusinersen)

 Mean change in 6MWT score vs baselineMean change in 6MWT score vs baseline

-At 38 months, the mean improvement in walking distance in the 6MWT from baseline was 32.20 meters3
+At 38 months, the mean increase in walking distance in the 6MWT from baseline was 32.20 meters3

-Exploratory subgroup analysis in ambulatory and non-ambulatory patients3‡
+Exploratory subgroup analysis in ambulatory and non-ambulatory patients

-Mean improvement in HFMSE and RULM score from baseline
+Mean increase in HFMSE and RULM score from baseline

 Mean improvement in HFMSE and RULM scores from baseline in ambulatory and non-ambulatory patients at 14, 26, and 38 months of SPINRAZA treatmentMean improvement in HFMSE and RULM scores from baseline in ambulatory and non-ambulatory patients at 14, 26, and 38 months of SPINRAZA treatment

-Regardless of ambulatory status, improvement in mean HFMSE and RULM scores were reported with SPINRAZA3
+Regardless of ambulatory status, increases in mean HFMSE and RULM scores were reported with SPINRAZA3

 • HFMSE score interpretation in non-ambulatory patients may have been limited by floor effects; non-ambulatory patients could not perform some of the activities assessed by HFMSE, leading to lower achievable scores.
 RULM score interpretation in ambulatory patients may have been limited by ceiling effects, which may have affected the results of the study